Getting a Round Tuit: Creative Ways of Dealing with Procrastination and Motivating Yourself

 The human brain can only learn so much at one time.
 Our brains need time to process.
 Some of this is done in our sleep, but any time we're learning new concepts, it helps to take time away.
 You'll retain more and grow new understandings as well.

 Any time me and my collective group of teachers are conducting a class, we make sure to schedule a five to fifteen minute break every forty-five minutes.
 Forty-five minutes is about the most time the brain can receive information and process it without needing a break.

-When I work at home, which is most of the time, I take frequent breaks to make myself a cup of tea.
+When I work at home, which is most of the time, I take frequent breaks to make myself a cup of tea, look out a window or pet the dog.
 That break allows me to stretch, to get away from the computer screen for a few minutes and to allow my brain a moment to process.

 In fact, in the middle of writing this section of my article I stopped and made myself a cup of tea.
 Which gave me the inspiration to write about that.

 Go Home On Time

 Another tip from that excellent book that I don't recall the title of.